alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 We also identified common problems that we could document that would enable self-service.

-Writing the procedures our customers needed didn’t take long, and removed some repetitive work from our queue.
+Writing the procedures our customers needed didn't take long, and removed some repetitive work from our queue.

 We closed as many of our backlogged tickets as we reasonably could.
 Most of these tickets turned out to be obsolete, redundant, or not as urgent as they claimed.